fuzzymfx/fuzzymfx.github.io/content/posts/resoc.md

  flex-direction: column;
  }
  </style>
 RESOC lets you share notes, question papers, and other academic resources with your friends and classmates.
-It’s a free and open-source platform, built by a bunch of tech-savvy students at Silicon Institute, Bhubaneswar.
+It's a free and open-source platform, built by a bunch of tech-savvy students at Silicon Institute, Bhubaneswar.

 ## How it all started

 The idea came to me in the first year of my undergrad, when I found myself scouring the internet for notes, and calling up friends in the middle of the night.
 I have a terrible habit of studying just before the exam, and at the end of the day, I always find myself having nothing to read from.
 This led me to build a Google Drive collection that became an instant hit among my peers.
 Everybody wanted the link!
-I didn’t bother to put much effort into it, and it was just a bunch of collection of notes that I had collected over the years.
+I didn't bother to put much effort into it, and it was just a bunch of collection of notes that I had collected over the years.
 I built a static html page and hosted it in GitHub pages.

 ## The Journey